Programs envisioned for the Mission Center

 3. Other Potential Loyola Programming: School of Law Legal Clinic, Quinlan School of Business Social Entrepreneurship programming, English as a Second Language education, and School of Communication Advocacy and Social Change programming.

 5. Extended outreach of existing parish programs of St. Gertrude and St. Jerome.
 These include St. Gertrude’s Heart to Heart, which serves older residents, and the hot lunch program at St. Jerome, which before the pandemic fed people in need in the area.
+Currently, we do not have plans to create a kitchen in the basement of the church, but could still provide support for meals programs.

 Spiritual works